 Animal feces: what is it?

 Animal feces can actualy be a dangerous bio-hazard.
-Animal feces from rodents like rats, mice, bats and birds are associated with numerous respiratory and other ailments including Cryptococcus, Hantavirus Pulmonary Syndrome (HPS), and leptospirosis: salmonella poisoning, Rabies, bacterial infections similar to tuberculosis, typhus fever, trichinosis, plague, infectious Jaundice and the Hantavirus.
-In addition to these bio hazards these animals can also transmit mites, worms and other parasites harmful to humans.
-Where people are nearby, high concentrations these animals of and especially their feces poses serious health risks.
+Animal feces from rodents like rats, mice, bats and birds are associated with numerous respiratory and other ailments, including Cryptococcus, Hantavirus Pulmonary Syndrome (HPS), and leptospirosis: salmonella poisoning, Rabies, bacterial infections similar to tuberculosis, typhus fever, trichinosis, plague, infectious Jaundice and the Hantavirus.
+In addition to these biohazards, these animals can transmit mites, worms, and other harmful parasites to humans.
+Where people are nearby, high concentrations of these animals, especially their feces, pose serious health risks.

 Where can it be found?

-Animal feces can be found almost any where in any building we work or live in inside walls, ceilings and especially attics.
-Where significant numbers of these animals roost there will be large concentrations of their feces.
-The inhalations of particulate from these feces often disturbed during renovation or clean up can presents a serious health risk to all but especially those with compromised immune systems, the old, young and expectant mothers.
+Animal feces can be found everywhere in any building we work or live in: inside walls, ceilings, and especially attics.
+Where significant numbers of these animals roost, there will be large concentrations of their feces.
+The inhalation of particulate matter from these feces, often disturbed during renovation or clean-up, can present a serious health risk to all, but especially to those with compromised immune systems, the old, young, and expectant mothers.

 What can be done about it:

-Living with animal feces is totally preventable.
+Living with animal feces is preventable.
 Ensure that your home has a complete building envelope with no holes or entries for these animals to enter.
-Make sure there is nothing on your property, trash or nesting material that will attract them.
-If they enter your home consult a pest control professional to remove them, prevent their return and help you decide whether the remaining feces presents a serious health risk.
-An environmental professional experienced with bio hazards will also help you decide the safest method for dealing with these contaminants.
+Make sure nothing on your property, trash or nesting material will attract them.
+If they enter your home, consult a pest control professional to remove them, prevent their return and help you decide whether the remaining feces present a severe health risk.
+An environmental professional experienced with biohazards will also help you decide the safest method for dealing with these contaminants.